-- Include all financial costs for Service Delivery (the operational arm of MSD): the model starts with appropriation1 expenditure for all outputs delivered by Service Delivery.
+- Include all financial costs for Service Delivery (the operational arm of MSD): the model starts with appropriation expenditure for all outputs delivered by Service Delivery.
 The reason behind this principle is to make sure we do not exclude any costs that are already recorded in the Ministry's financial systems.
-Having said this, income support payments designed to reduce income inadequacy are currently excluded, but we plan to include this information in later updates. - Reconcile allocated expenditure to financial totals: for each appropriation, the model reconciles (as far possible) the allocated expenditure back to the appropriation amount in each financial year.
+Having said this, income support payments designed to reduce income inadequacy are currently excluded, but we plan to include this information in later updates. - Reconcile allocated expenditure to financial totals: for each appropriation, the model reconciles (as far as possible) the allocated expenditure back to the appropriation amount in each financial year.
 At the very least, the sum of the allocated expenditure in each financial year should not exceed the appropriation amount. - Disaggregate costs down to the individual output level: to provide the highest level of accuracy and flexibility, the model disaggregates costs down to outputs (see the Cost allocation framework section below) at the person-event level.
 By doing so, we can accurately assess the amount of expenditure for individuals as well as retain the flexibility to summarise costs for any group of people.
-By building the model this way, we can also estimate the variability in the cost of delivering specific types of outputs. - Apply the same approach over all financial years: by applying the same approach across financial years (from 2001/2002 onwards) it is possible to identify trends in the cost of Service Delivery outputs across groups of people.
-However, this also means it is not possible to compare results across different versions of reports or cost models.
+By building the model this way, we can also estimate the variability in the cost of delivering specific types of outputs. - Estimate the distribution of costs across outputs: when possible the iCAM uses metrics that try to align with the actual variation in the cost of delivering a given output, rather than relying on simple averages.

-1 We use the term here to refer to how public money is spent, see: https://treasury.govt.nz/publications/guide/guide-appropriations-html#section-1
+&lt;sup>1 We use the term here to refer to how public money is spent, see: https://treasury.govt.nz/publications/guide/guide-appropriations-html#section-1